On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 If a student would like a duplicate copy of their council tax letter at any point during the year, they can request one by speaking to their Programme Administrator at the ‘Advice Desk’ or by emailing SAS on SAS@courtauld.ac.uk and providing their full name and student number.

-Students who wish to access a private archive, open a UK student bank account or access a private collection within a library, may be asked to get a letter of introduction from their higher education provider to explain their reasons for accessing material/ proving their student status.
+Students who wish to access a private archive, open a UK student bank account, or access a private collection within a library, may be asked to get a letter of introduction from their higher education provider to explain their reasons for accessing material/ proving their student status.
 If you are asked for a letter of introduction, then please speak to the relevant Programme Administrator for your cohort/course.

-For a letter of introduction to a private archive/ library, students will need to provide the full name and contact (postal) address of the organization whose collections they are requesting access to.
+For a letter of introduction to a private archive/ library, students will need to provide the full name and contact (postal) address of the organization to whose collections they are requesting access to.
 Letters will not be mailed out on a student’s behalf.
 Instead, the letter (no envelope included) will be provided directly to the student and it would be the student’s responsibility to pass this letter on to the organization managing the archive.

 With banks, some banks do accept student status letters as proof that an individual is eligible for a UK student bank account; others request a formal letter of introduction.
 Students will need to provide the full name and contact (postal) address of the specific branch they are requesting an account in.
 Letters will not be mailed out on a student’s behalf.
 Instead, the letter (no envelope included) will be provided to the student and it would be the student’s responsibility to pass this letter on to the branch they wish to open an account in.

 We do not provide bespoke letters for students.
-The only letters we provide are student status letters, council tax exemption letters and letters of introduction so students can access archives/ private collections at libraries or open a UK student bank account.
+The only letters we provide are student status letters, council tax exemption letters, and letters of introduction so students can access archives/ private collections at libraries or open a UK student bank account.